Start Running

 Sample Workout: 1-mile warmup, 6 repeats of 400 meters at 1:33 with 200 meters at an easy jog in between each interval, 1-mile cooldown.

-Recommended Experience: For the experienced runner looking to maintain a 5K at 6:30 per-mile pace.
-The plan peaks at 40 miles per week with a 12-mile long run.
+Recommended Experience: For the experienced runner looking to maintain a 5K at 6:26 per-mile pace.
+The plan peaks at 40 miles per week with a 12-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE